headless-start/real-time-sketch/README.md

 ---

 ## 🚀 Key Features
+1. **Grayscale Conversion and Blur**:
+   - Each frame is converted to grayscale to simplify processing and the grayscale image is blurred to reduce noise and smooth edges.
+2. **Edge Detection**:
+   - Edges are detected using intensity gradients, highlighting key features.
+3. **Thresholding and Output**:
+   - Edges are thresholded and displays live webcam feed with processed sketch like output.

+---

+## 🔍 How It Works
 1. **Grayscale Conversion**:
    - Converts frames to grayscale using `cv2.cvtColor()`, reducing complexity and focusing on intensity.
 2. **Gaussian Blur**: